BeeKawin/EduRAG/README.md

-# RAGAI-B
+# EduRAG

-RAGAI-B is an educational Retrieval-Augmented Generation system for Thai high-school science and mathematics.
+EduRAG is an educational Retrieval-Augmented Generation system for Thai high-school science and mathematics.
 It combines scraped/normalized curriculum content, BGE-M3 embeddings, Chroma retrieval, OpenRouter-compatible LLM generation, and evaluator workflows for both dataset-based and live query testing.

 ## What This Project Does